PaLeroy/phd_defense/talk.md

 - The goal of each agent $a\_{i, j}$ is to maximize $\sum\_{t} \gamma^t r^{j}\_t$.

+---
+class: middle

-New Competitive StarCraft Multi-Agent Challenge
+## New Competitive StarCraft Multi-Agent Challenge

 .center.width-50[3M![](figures/3m.png)]